 Ashtabula Social Security Disability Lawyer

 Suffering an injury that prevents you from working can place your life and financial security in jeopardy.
 For qualifying individuals, Social Security Disability benefits can be a vital resource to relieve the burdens that often impact people living with disabilities.
-But unfortunately, getting approved for government assistance is incredibly difficult.
+But unfortunately, getting social security disability claims approved can be incredibly difficult.

 Many hardworking people in Ohio are denied Social Security Disability (SSD) when they initially apply.
 It’s a sad, nationwide trend.
 Only 33 percent of Americans are approved for SSD benefits each year.